 Inspired principally by pharmacologists, German researchers gradually adopted blind assessment.
-For example, in 1918, Adolf Bingel reported that he had tried to make his comparison of two different treatments for diphtheria "as objective as possible".
-He assessed whether he or his colleagues could guess which patients had received which treatment: "I have not relied on my own judgment alone but have sought the views of the assistant physicians of the diphtheria ward, without informing them about the nature of the serum under test" and noted that "their judgment was thus completely without prejudice", although it may still have been contradictory or inconsistent.
-He also noted how he used a quantitative analysis because "I am keen to see my observations checked independently, and most warmly recommend this 'blind' method for the purpose"; and, in fact, he did not detect a difference between the two treatments.
+For example, in 1918, Adolf Bingel reported that he had tried to be "as objective as possible" when comparing two different treatments for diphtheria.
+He assessed whether he or his colleagues could guess which patients had received which treatment: "I have not relied on my own judgment alone but have sought the views of the assistant physicians of the diphtheria ward, without informing them about the nature of the serum under test.
+Their judgment was thus completely without prejudice - but contradictory/inconsistent.
+I am keen to see my observations checked independently (i.e. by numbers), and most warmly recommend this 'blind' method for the purpose".
+In fact, no difference was detected between the two treatments.